gorkemguneser/Deep-Q-Learning-PACMAN/README.md

 My agent takes its actions based on epsilon greedy strategy, where I initialized epsilon as 1.0 and decayed it gradually.

-Even though initial results are promising, the model has only trained around 70 hours now, whereas I need weeks to complete full training.
+<br>Even though initial results are promising, the model has only trained around 70 hours now, whereas I need weeks to complete full training.</br>

 ### Links